 )

 # Specify Project.
-Replace <project_hash> with the hash of the Project you want to export labels for.
+Replace <project_id> with the ID of the Project you want to export labels for.

 project = user_client.get_project(PROJECT_ID)